-Highlight the box beside Dest. and press the 🗗 button.
-You can select the storage device on which you would like to record the video clip.
-You can choose from Internal DVD RW and USB Storage.
+Highlight the box beside Dest. and press the button.
+You can select the storage device or a NetFS site on which you would like to record the video clip.
+If you enabled the NetFS function (Network menu > NetFS tab) and set the Use setting to ALL or Backup, you can copy video clips to the NetFS site.
+If you select NetFS, select a NetFS site from the registered NetFS site list.

-CAUTION: The USB device for clip copy must be FAT 16 or FAT32 format.
+CAUTION: The USB device for backup must be FAT 16 or FAT32 format.